warroyo/ops-workshop/demos/cicd/bg-app-deploy/README.md

 1. The Concourse Fly command line interface is installed on the local VM.
    The Fly cli can be downloaded directly from the link provided on the Concourse web interface.
    Please refer to the [Fly cli documentation](http://concourse-ci.org/fly-cli.html) for details.

+1. 3 spaces in an org ex. dev,qa,prod

 ## Pipeline setup and execution